cloudflare/cloudflare-docs/products/logs/src/content/get-started/enable-destinations/s3-compatible-endpoints/index.md

 ## Manage via API

 To set up S3-compatible endpoints:
-1. Create a job with the appropriate endpoint URL and authentication parameters
+1. Create a job with the appropriate endpoint URL and authentication parameters.
-2. Then, enable the job to begin pushing logs
+2. Enable the job to begin pushing logs.

 See below for detailed instructions.